mui/material-ui/docs/data/material/experimental-api/css-theme-variables/migration.md

 ### Custom theme

-If you have a custom theme, replace the `createTheme()` with the new `extendTheme()` API.
+If you have a custom theme, you must replace `createTheme()` with the `extendTheme()` API.

-Moves the palette customization inside the `colorSchemes` node.
+This moves palette customization to within the `colorSchemes` node.
 Other properties can be copied and pasted.

 ```diff
 - import { createTheme } from '@mui/material/styles';